sepfish/BadAppleConsoleCPP/README.md

 analyzing the pixels for brightness, and displaying them as ASCII art in the terminal while playing the audio of the music video.

+**Currently, the visuals and audio are not synced due to limitations in the development environment.

 # External Libraries Used
 OpenCV - Image Processing Library -  https://opencv.org
 MiniAudio - Audio Playback Library - https://miniaud.io